dustin/dustin.sallings.org/_posts/2008-12-24-building-site-connectivity.markdown

 Change the username from dlsspy to yours for results that make more sense to you.

+As it's just a simple chunk of HTML, I've created
+[a gist](http://gist.github.com/39613) to house it for now.
+If you'd like to change this for the better, do it there and let me know about it.

-I hope someone finds this useful.
+I hope someone (else) finds this useful.